caedes/react-feature-flipping/README.md

 ## Foreword

-The `@caedes/react-feature-flipping` library is a turnkey tool for JS or React developers who want to improve their products while simplifying and securing their application code deployments.
+The `@caedes/react-feature-flipping` library is a turnkey tool for React developers who want to improve their products while simplifying and securing their application code deployments.

 ## Installation